Please visit the housing overview for specific information on each dorm.

 Microfridge is a company that sells a combined microwave and refrigerator unit, which can be purchased directly by calling 800.994.0165.
 Harvey Mudd no longer participates in their rental program.
 It is much cheaper to buy the unit and keep it for all four years—and even sell or bequeath it to another student when you graduate.

 Finally, you might consider splitting the cost of a refrigerator with your roommate.
 We suggest checking with him or her before arrival.
+Fridges can often be bought during dorm auctions, held within the first couple weeks of school.

 Microwaves and Other Cooking Appliances